 A colder spring has led to a delay in the development of some insect pest populations but they are still likely to appear and preparations should be made to protect vulnerable plants.
-One of these pests is the invasive Box Tree moth, which is gradually moving up the UK from the south of England.
-This non-native pest spread to the UK from France a few years ago.
-New generations are now being reported across the channel, so we should assume that it wont be long before their UK cousins are also active.
+One of these pests is the invasive Box Tree Moth, which is gradually moving up the U.K. from the south of England.
+This non-native pest spread to the U.K. from France a few years ago.
+New generations are now being reported across the channel, so we should assume that it won't be long before their U.K. cousins are also active.

-The first step is to monitor and catch the adult male moths with Box Tree moth pheromone traps.
-These traps should be placed near Box Tree hedges and plants , they release a pheromone into the surrounding area that attracts the male moths into Box Tree traps where they are caught.
-They do not catch the female moths, so you may still see Box tree moths flying near traps but not entering.
-The pheromone lures contain a tiny amount of pheromone that is often not visible, even when supplied in see through plastic vials.
-The pheromone vial is removed from its silver foil pack and placed in the top of the trap.
-The vial itself is not opened, as the pheromone seeps through the plastic giving a measured dose to attract the male box tree moths.
-These pheromone lures should be replaced every six weeks to ensure the traps are active during the Box Tree moth flying season, which can have 2-3 generations lasting into the autumn.
-Unfortunately Box Tree pheromone traps despite being capable of catching high numbers of Box tree moths are not always enough on their own to protect Box plants.
-However there is now a biological and natural pest control solution in the form of nematodes.
+The first step in protecting your Box plants should be to monitor and catch the adult male moths with our Box Tree Moth Pheromone Traps.
+Assemble and place the trap near your Box Tree Hedges and plants.
+The traps will then release a pheromone into the surrounding area that attracts the male Box Tree Moths into the traps where they are then caught.
+The traps do not catch the female moths, so you may still see Box Tree Moths flying near the traps but not entering.
+The pheromone lures provided contain a tiny amount of pheromone that is often not visible to the naked eye, even when supplied in transparent plastic vials.
+The pheromone vial should be removed from its silver foil pack and placed in the top of the trap.
+The vial itself should not be opened, as the pheromone seeps through the plastic ensuring a measured dose to attract the male Box Tree Moths.
+These pheromone lures should be replaced every six weeks to ensure the traps are active during the Box Tree Moth flying season, which can have 2-3 generations lasting into the autumn.
+You can acquire replacement lures here.

-The key to a sucessful treatment of Box Tree Caterpillar nematodes is applying at the right time and in the right conditions.
-Nematodes are U.V sensitive, so should not be applied on bright sunny days , they also require lots of moisture, so applying with plenty of water is important.
-They should also be applied on overcast days or humid days when there is plenty of moisture.
+The key to a successful application of our Box Tree Caterpillar Nematodes is to apply them at the right time, and in the right conditions.
+Nematodes are U.V sensitive, so should not be applied on bright sunny days.
+They also require lots of moisture, so applying with plenty of water is important.
+The nematodes should also be applied on overcast, or humid, days when there is plenty of moisture in the air.
 The nematodes have a limited amount of time to find and kill the caterpillars, so trying to get them into direct contact with the caterpillars is important.
-Sometimes more than one application maybe required, as it can be difficult to infect all the caterpillars with one application.
+Sometimes more than one application may be required, as it can be difficult to infect all the caterpillars with one application.